The following tips may help prevent burns

 safety glasses, goggles, or face shields when working with power tools or chemicals or when doing any activity that might cause an object or substance to get into your eyes.
-If you work with hazardous chemicals that could splash into your eyes, be aware of the proper procedure for flushing out chemicals out, and know the location of the nearest shower or sink. a mask or goggles designed for welding if you are welding or near someone else
+If you work with hazardous chemicals that could splash into your eyes, be aware of the proper procedure for flushing out chemicals, and know the location of the nearest shower or sink.

+a mask or goggles designed for welding if you are welding or near someone else